Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 It will be necessary to include a stage for fetching instructions, since it will be necessary for a user to select each operation to apply.
 The fetch step will occur periodically.

-The decode step will consist of identifying the operation to be executed. and determining whether it is safe to trigger the operation's digital and/or analog circuits.
+The decode step will consist of identifying the operation to be executed. and determining whether it is safe to trigger the operation\RL{'}s digital and/or analog circuits.
 We have a unique problem to solve in this design since we are executing a set of relatively lengthy DC domain analog operations in which the order of operations is significant, alongside relatively fast AC operations in which order is insignificant.
 Due to this fact, it is ideal to separate the execution step into DC and AC execution steps.
 The decode step will be responsible for taking in an instruction and determining the underlying DC and AC operations, each of which will be scheduled separately.

 Before we begin the design of the task scheduling mechanism, we will first design a mechanism for combining operations that takes advantage of the memoryless nature of the operation modules.
-Assuming each operation module's analog circuitry is a signal processor, and each operation module's digital circuitry is combinational, we might be able to perform several "sequential" operations at once by piping together the modules' circuits in the correct order. for example, if we wanted to apply a $NOT$ gate to a qubit, and then a $Z$ gate to the same qubit, the analog $NOT$ circuitry and $Z$ circuitry could be applied to the $V_a$ and $V_g$ at once.
-This would be the same as the convolution of their transfer functions.
-We would need to be able to control both the path of $V_a$ and $V_g$ into the first circuit, and the path of the first circuit's output into the second circuit.
+Assuming each operation module\RL{'}s analog circuitry is a signal processor, and each operation module\RL{'}s digital circuitry is combinational, we might be able to perform several ''sequential'' operations at once by piping together the modules\RL{'} circuits in the correct order. for example, if we wanted to apply a N OT gate to a qubit, and then a Z gate to the same qubit, the analog N OT circuitry and Z circuitry could be applied to the \(V_{a}\) and \(V_{g}\) at once.
+This would be the same as the convolution of their transfer

+functions.
+We would need to be able to control both the path of Va and Vg into the first circuit, and the path of the first circuit\RL{'}s output into the second circuit.
 This could be simply achieved by simply using transistors or relays.
-Each operation module's analog circuitry could have an output that is multiplexed to the HSAM's inputs as well as each of the other analog modules' inputs.
+Each operation module\RL{'}s analog circuitry could have an output that is multiplexed to the HSAM\RL{'}s inputs as well as each of the other analog modules\RL{'} inputs.
 Then it is the responsibility of the decode circuitry to compose compatible steps in the correct order.
-This achieves a sort of "sequential" instruction level parallelism that maintains the order of operations.
+This achieves a sort of ''sequential'' instruction level parallelism that maintains the order of operations.
 The limitation of this scheme would be that each module can only be used once in the convolution of operations.